sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

-- Ensure redis-store is running and has not crashed.
+- Ensure redis-store is running
 - More help interpreting this metric is available in the [dashboards reference](./dashboards.md#redis-redis-store-up).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: